ohofmann/bcbio_pub/README.md

 ### Germline

+Use the [NA12877, NA12878, and NA12882 trio at 50x WGS](http://www.ebi.ac.uk/ena/data/view/ERP001960) for all validation steps, with NA12878 SNPs and InDels validated against GiaB.
+Batch calling is sufficient for this.

-**Ensemble calling:** Don’t think we want to re-introduce the SVM ensemble calling approach.
-Would be good to limit to `bwa-mem` with `FreeBayes`, `GATK HaplotypeCaller` and maybe `samtools` as a third option, show benefits of Ensemble call as currently implemented (found in 2 out of 3 callers that are independent).
-Just as a proof of principle.
+**Ensemble calling:** Would be good to limit to `bwa-mem` with `FreeBayes`, `GATK HaplotypeCaller` and `samtools` as a third option, show benefits of Ensemble call as currently implemented (found in 2 out of 3 callers that are independent) as a proof of principle.
 See <http://bcb.io/2013/02/06/an-automated-ensemble-method-for-combining-and-evaluating-genomic-variants-from-multiple-callers/>.
-Worth keeping an eye on the time spent calling variants with each tool so we can discuss time vs result differences.
+Worth keeping an eye on the time spent calling variants with each tool so we can discuss time vs benefits story.

 **On ‘best practices’:** Lots of talking about what best practice means, but it’s actually not really defined (other than ‘what everyone else does’).
+Add a frequently discussed topic such as the need for re-alignment/re-calibration (see <http://bcb.io/2013/10/21/updated-comparison-of-variant-detection-methods-ensemble-freebayes-and-minimal-bam-preparation-pipelines/>) to show value in being able to actually test different ‘best practice’ suggestions.

-We could add some contentious topics such as the need for re-alignment/re-calibration (see <http://bcb.io/2013/10/21/updated-comparison-of-variant-detection-methods-ensemble-freebayes-and-minimal-bam-preparation-pipelines/>), better filtering (see <http://bcb.io/2014/05/12/wgs-trio-variant-evaluation/>) and the impact of joint calling (see <http://bcb.io/2014/10/07/joint-calling/>), e.g., on a single NA12878 run with and without a reference 1000G panel / subset.
-Highlight differences (license free pipeline).
+I would keep better filtering (see <http://bcb.io/2014/05/12/wgs-trio-variant-evaluation/>) and the impact of joint calling (see <http://bcb.io/2014/10/07/joint-calling/>), e.g., on a single NA12878 run with and without a reference 1000G panel / subset out of this paper or limit it to supplements if necessary.
+Check that VQSR is enabled for the GATK-caller validation and that we have similar filters in place for FreeBayes and samtools.

-The joint calling story is optional and I’d limit it to the “NA12878 with/without a subset of 1000G with the same ethnicity” example; the blog post is tricky to wrap your head around unless we dedicate a significant portion of the text to it.

 ### Somatic

 This one’s relatively straightforward as there’s only one comparison so far (see <http://bcb.io/2015/03/05/cancerval/>).
 Introduce the [ICGC-TCGA DREAM data](http://bcb.io/2015/03/05/cancerval/) and show two things:

 **Cancer variant caller comparison:** Just as important to compare differences in callers (if not more so, far from a set of ‘standard’ callers in this domain).
 Repeat Brad’s analysis just to make sure we have the config files and data all in one place for distribution.
+Lineup of callers is MuTect/Scalpel, FeeBayes, VarScan and VarDict.
+We can skip the ensemble call here.

 **Tweaking tools:** Highlight how the benchmark sets are not only important to test new tools but to optimize existing ones.
 FreeBayes with default and Speedseq-optimized parameters.